robmarkcole/tensorflow-lite-rest-server/README.md

 'success': True}
 ```

-## Deepstack & Home Assistant
+## Deepstack, Home Assistant & UI
 This API can be used as a drop in replacement for [deepstack object detection](https://github.com/robmarkcole/HASS-Deepstack-object) in Home Assistant.
+I also created a UI for viewing the predictions of the object detection model [here](https://github.com/robmarkcole/deepstack-ui).

 ## Development
 I am developing on a mac/pi4 using VScode.
 On mac use a venv, on pi install system wide.